lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

   1: scuff
   2: white
 ```
+Save it as `./config/2023-07-19_dataset.yaml`.

 ## Train the model
 To train the model, we need to create a hyperparameter yaml file and create a `./docker-compose_train.yaml` file.

 ### Create a hyperparameter file
 Crete a file `./config/2023-07-19_train.yaml`.
 Below shows an example of training a **medium-size yolov8 instance segmentation model** with the image size of 640.
 To train object detection models, set `task` to `detect`.
-If the training images are square, set `rect` to `False`.
 ```yaml
 task: segment  # (str) YOLO task, i.e. detect, segment, classify, pose, where classify, pose are NOT tested
 mode: train  # (str) YOLO mode, i.e. train, predict, export, val, track, benchmark, where track, benchmark are NOT tested